hoangduytran/blender-manual/manual/editors/nla/editing.rst

 .. reference::

    :Menu:      :menuselection:`Edit --> Linked Duplicate`
-   :Shortcut:  :kbd:`Alt-D`
+   :Shortcut:  :kbd:`Shift-D`

 The contents of one Action strip can be instanced multiple times.
 To instance another strip, select a strip, go to :menuselection:`Edit --> Linked Duplicate`.
 It will uses the same action as the selected strips.

 Now, when any strip is tweaked, the others will change too.
 If a strip other than the original is tweaked, the original will turn to red.

 .. figure:: /images/editors_nla_editing_linked-strip-edit.png